-The Sahara Mini BBQ is a double sided reversible cast iron enamelled cooking grill; so it’s safe to say this BBQ will last!
-It’s made from high grade stainless steel that delivers efficient heat every time.
+All this with a cast-iron enamelled grilling surface.
+It’s safe to say this BBQ has been built to last!
+It’s made from high-grade stainless steel that delivers efficient heat every time.

-With a cooking area of 956cm squared, this can be used to cook meals for the whole family, but it’s also lightweight and portable, with a unique lid that doubles up as a chopping board.
+With a cooking area of 35.5 x 27 cm, this grill can be used to cook meals for the whole family, but it’s also lightweight and portable, with a unique lid that doubles up as a chopping board.

 George Foreman Gas BBQ Grill Review

-With an angled cooking plate that drains away fat and grease from foods into the integrated drip tray, this grill is not only easy to clean, it’s also great for healthier cooking.
+Back to the BBQ in question: it has an angled cooking plate, which drains fat and grease into the in-built drip tray.
+As a result, this grill is not only easy to clean but also great for healthier cooking.

 Design-wise, this BBQ grill is ergonomic and easy to use.
-It has a collapsible stand for both indoor and outdoor cooking, and it’s very easy to both store and carry.
+It has a collapsible stand so you can use it outside at a good height, or inside on a surface.